bowcai/LabVIEW-GameOfLife/README.md

 # LabVIEW-GameOfLife
 A simple LabVIEW program of "Conway's Game of Life".

-The Program is written on LabVIEW 2018.
+The program is written in LabVIEW 2018.

 ### How to Run
 1. Drag the border of cells' grid to customize the size of grid,